seraphinush-gaming/tera-mysterium/content/en/equipment/v91-mythic.en.md

 ![1]

 Kaia's gear is the **retool** for Annihilation / Dark Light gear, added v91.
-It is the first of the Mythic rarity gear, which therefore termed itself to be generally known as Mythic gear.
-It is available at all enchantment levels of Annihilation / Dark Light gear, and enchanting is still available after upgrading to Mythic gear.
+It is the first of the Mythic rarity gear, which therefore termed itself to be generally known as Mythical gear.
+It is available at all enchantment levels of Annihilation / Dark Light gear, and enchanting is still available after upgrading to Mythical gear.

-One **core equipment** is necessary to retool superior Exodor gear into Mythic gear, which can be either a **Black Core Essence**, or Heroic Oath gear. ~~Black Core Essence is available from Muhrak's Workshop by exchanging 10 Black Core Nodules.
+One **core equipment** is necessary to retool superior Exodor gear into Mythical gear, which can be either a **Black Core Essence**, or Heroic Oath gear. ~~Black Core Essence is available from Muhrak's Workshop by exchanging 10 Black Core Nodules.
 Using the latter option decreases the amount of materials and gold necessary.
 Any Heroic Oath gear can be used as long as its for the same location.
 For example, Heroic Oath Sleeves can be used as core equipment to upgrade Annihilation Gloves into Kaia's Fury Gloves.
 Upgrading is guaranteed.~~

 Future update made it much easier to upgrade to Kaia's gear, requiring only an Improved Dark Shard Feedstock.

-Upgrading to Mythic gear transfers over the enchantment level and random options, but Infused options and Etchings will dissolve.
+Upgrading to Mythical gear transfers over the enchantment level and random options, but Infused options and Etchings will dissolve.

-In place of Azart Mark, Mythic gear has **Kaia's Judgement** which decreases Crit Resistance by 25 and Physical, Magical Resistance by 2,000.
+In place of Azart Mark, Mythical gear has **Kaia's Judgement** which decreases Crit Resistance by 25 and Physical, Magical Resistance by 2,000.
 Kaia's Judgement does not stack with Azart Mark.

 ## Mythic skills
 Mythic weapons have special Mythic skills depending on its class and class type :